AnnaGrBio/DESWOMAN/README.md

 # Introduction
 > [!IMPORTANT]
-**DESMAN** is being benchmarked and corrected.
+**DESWOMAN** is being benchmarked and corrected.
 Please wait for the publication and for the correct structuring of the code before using it.

-**DESMAN** (De novo Emergence, Shared Mutations, And Nucleotides) is a software that detect neORFs (precursors of _de novo_ genes), based on transcriptome data, and study their mutations within populations and/or species.
+**DESWOMAN** (De novo Emergence, Shared Mutations, And Nucleotides) is a software that detect neORFs (precursors of _de novo_ genes), based on transcriptome data, and study their mutations within populations and/or species.

 # Usage

-**DESMAN** (De novo Emergence, Shared Mutations, And Nucleotides), performs runs with 3 main steps:
+**DESWOMAN** (*De novo* Emergence Study With Outgroup MutAtioNs), performs runs with 3 main steps:
 - (1) detect neORF candidates in transcriptomes,
 - (2) validate the absence of homology to any known gene
 - (3) search for syntenic homologous sequences in outgroup genomes (+ optionaly transcriptomes) and analyzing coding mutations between homologs.

-DESMAN is available as a user-friendly graphical user interface, offering users a high degree of flexibility with various options.
-Regardless of its flexibility, **DESMAN** can operate under two distinct strategies.
+**DESWOMAN** is available as a user-friendly graphical user interface, offering users a high degree of flexibility with various options.
+Regardless of its flexibility, **DESWOMAN** can operate under two distinct strategies.

 **$${\color{orange}Strategy 1 : \space}$$** \
 The user possesses: 1 transcriptome assembled with a reference genome and several optional outgroup genomes (with corresponding transcriptomes, if available).
 The transcriptome has been assembled by mapping stranded RNA-seq data to the reference genome, and the user aims to determine whether this transcriptome contains neORFs.
 Additionally, the user seeks to detect whether these neORF candidates can be found in the outgroup genomes and to what extent they are conserved.